-The public consultation of the guideline was advertised on the Royal College of Physicians of Ireland Website, via the HSE, Patient Advocacy Groups and Social Media.
+The public consultation of the 2018 guideline was advertised on the Royal College of Physicians of Ireland website, via the HSE, Patient Advocacy Groups and social media.
 Individuals and organisations identified as key stakeholders in the care of type 1 diabetes were also invited to review the guideline and provide feedback.
-The guideline was made available on line on the website of the Royal College of Physicians of Ireland and feedback was submitted on the recommended NCEC template.
+The guideline was made available online on the website of the Royal College of Physicians of Ireland and feedback was submitted on the recommended NCEC template.
 The consultative period ran from December 18th 2017 until January 12th 2018.
-Feedback was reviewed by the GDG and the guideline was amended where appropriate, refer to appendix 3.
+Feedback was reviewed by the GDG and the guideline was amended where appropriate, refer to appendices.
+The contextualisation for the rapid update of the 2024 guideline was coordinated by the GDG.